The mother of murder victim Liana White has pleaded guilty to assault charges in Ontario.

 After spending four days behind bars, Kelly appeared in court in nearby Owen Sound where she pleaded guilty.

 Kelly’s daughter, Liana White, was murdered in Edmonton in July, 2005.
 Exact cause of death was never determined.
 The following year, a jury found her husband, Michael, guilty of second-degree murder.
 The former soldier was sent off to prison.
-White — who has always maintained he did not kill his wife — is now at Fenbrook Institution, a medium security penitentiary at Gravenhurst, north of Toronto.
+White — who has always maintained he did not kill his wife — is now at Beaver Creek Institution, a minimum security penitentiary at Gravenhurst, north of Toronto.

 PROBATION FOR KELLY